-It wasn’t long ago when Tivo dropped society’s jaw, giving people the power to pause, rewind, and fast forward live TV which meant bypassing everyone’s favorite TV interruption–commercials.
-Over the last decade, innovative companies have risen up, taking that concept to the next level– giving birth to over-the-top streaming (OTT) platforms.
-OTT has revolutionized the media industry, and become so much a part of our everyday lives that we now have a national day to celebrate the magical realm of streaming.
+Commercials used to be more than a 6-second ad on YouTube.
+Remember the days when a 20-minute television show actually took 30-minutes to watch on Live TV?
+Then, Tivo changed the game, giving people the power to pause, rewind, and fast forward—letting us skip past everyone’s favorite TV interruption.
+Since those days, things have continued to change.
+We used to “tape” our favorite shows, then we “recorded” them, and now we stream them.
+And over the last decade, innovative companies have risen up to take that concept to the next level—giving birth to over-the-top streaming (OTT) platforms.
+OTT has revolutionized the media industry and has become so much a part of our everyday lives that we now have a national day to celebrate the magical realm of streaming: HAPPY STREAMING DAY!

 Happy National Streaming Day!

-There is certainly a lot to celebrate in the world of streaming today as big media companies continue to generate the most exciting releases to claim their spot at the big media table.
-Are growing platforms going to kick giants like Netflix and Amazon off of their long-standing thrones?
-Here are the top stories in big media that you don’t want to miss!
+There is certainly a lot to celebrate in the world of streaming today with companies continuing to generate exciting releases as they claim their spot at the big media table.
+Here are some of the top stories in big media that you don’t want to miss!

 The ever-increasing amount of players in the game has platforms spending big bucks.